 Temporary closure of residential retreats

-We regret that in the light of the Covid-19 virus pandemic as well as delayed and suspended work on our property, the centre will remain temporarily closed for individual residential retreats until December 2020.
-This date will be subject to ongoing review.
+We regret that in the light of the Covid-19 virus pandemic as well as delayed and suspended work on our property, the centre will remain temporarily closed for individual residential retreats until January 2021 and depending on government regulation.

 The Covid-19 virus brings an unprecedented challenge and given the rapidly changing public health situation, this is the only course open to us.